qiskit-community/qiskit-camp-africa-19/README.md

 ## None of the existing ideas is suitable for me :(

-If any idea is suitable for you, considering submitting your own idea.
+If any of the proposed ideas is suitable for you, considering submitting your own idea.
 Maybe, you feel that the full thing is over your head, considering joining the [Good First Issues team](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/1).
 You want be participating of the competition, but you will contribute and learn a lot!

 ## My team is not reaching the minimum amount of members